Child Health & Social Determinants

 Jacqueline Elikem Amegee comes from the Ewe tribe, from a town called Dzelukope, in the Volta region of Ghana.
 She currently serves as the Deputy Country Medical Director supporting the Country Medical and Program Director in his work.
 She has a long standing experience working with him as a Nurse Practitioner in Maternal and Child Health.
 She currently works at The Trust Hospital Limited in Accra Ghana as a Nursing Officer.
 She has a diploma in General Nursing from Western Hills school of Nursing and a Bsc.
 Nursing Degree from a Central University College in Accra.
 Her hobbies include reading, swimming and traveling.

 CFHI Local Coordinators

-All three coordinators listed below will assist in organizing housing, airport pick up, orientation, weekly meetings and other logistics for all participants.
+Local Coordinators will assist in organizing housing, airport pick-up, orientation, weekly meetings and other logistics for all participants.

 Nora Oye Abbew hails from the Akuapem people, from a town called Tutu, in the Eastern region of Ghana.
-Nora currently works at program’s main rotation site, the Pediatric Hospital in Accra, as a registered general nurse.
-She has a diploma in General Nursing from a prestigious teaching facility in Accra.
+Nora currently works at one of the program’s main rotation site, the Princess Marie Louise Children’s Hospital in Accra, as a registered general nurse.
+She has a diploma in General Nursing and currently serves as one of the Local Coordinators in Accra.
 Her hobbies include exercising, researching, reading, listening to music, and traveling.

 “My experience in Ghana was incredible!
 I worked with inspiring health care workers and witnessed first hand how the social context in which a child lives can have a profound effect on overall health and development.”